James Kotei

-James Agyekum Kotei (born 10 August 1993) is a Ghanaian footballer who plays as a defensive midfielder for Sohar in Oman.
+James Agyekum Kotei (born 10 August 1993) is a Ghanaian professional footballer who plays as a defensive midfielder.

 Career

 Early career

 Born and raised in Accra, Ghana.
 Kotei began his footballing career with Kumasi-based Corner Babies F.C. in 2002 when he was 9 years old.
 In 2007, he moved to Golden Foot Academy where he played as an academy player for the renowned Accra-based football academy until 2009.

 Ghana

 Kotei began his professional footballing career in 2010 with Dansoman-based club, Liberty Professionals F.C.

 Oman

 He first left Ghana in 2015, joining Oman Professional League club Al-Oruba SC.
 He made his debut for the club on 8 September 2015 in a 1–1 draw against Muscat Club in the 2015–16 Oman Professional League Cup.
 He made his league debut on 13 September 2015 in a 3–1 win over newly promoted side, Salalah SC.
 He also made his debut in the Sultan Qaboos Cup on 30 December 2015 in a 2–1 win over fierce rivals, Sur SC.
 He finished with 8 appearances in the 2015–16 Oman Professional League.